mohsinulkabir14/BanglaBook/README.md

 ## Data Construction
 ### Data Collection Process
+For the data collection and preparation process of the BᴀɴɢʟᴀBᴏᴏᴋ dataset, we first compile a list of URLs for authors from online bookstores.
+From there, we procure URLs for the books.
+We meticulously scrape information such as book titles, author names, book categories, review texts, reviewer names, review dates, and ratings by utilizing these book URLs.
 ![dataimage1](images/banglabookgithub1.png)
 ### Labeling, Translation, and Validation of the Curated Samples
+If a review does not have a rating, we deem it unannotated.
+Reviews with a rating of 1 or 2 are classified as negative, a rating of 3 is considered neutral, and a rating of 4 or 5 is classified as positive.
+After discarding the unannotated reviews, we curate a final dataset of 158,065 annotated reviews.
+Of these, 89,371 are written entirely in Bangla.
+The remaining 68,694 reviews were written in Romanized Bangla, English, or a mix of languages.
+They are translated into Bangla with Google Translator and a custom Python program using the `googletrans` library.
+The translations are subsequently subjected to manual review and scrutiny to confirm their accuracy.
 ![dataimage2](images/banglabookgithub2.png)

 ## Results